South Sudan says its 6M antelope make up world’s largest land mammal migration, but poaching on rise

 South Sudan President H.E.
 Salva Kiir Mayardit said the country is committed to turning its wealth of wildlife into sustainable tourism.
 He called on the Ministry of Wildlife to prioritize training and equipping rangers to fight poaching.

-Matthew Kauffman, an associate professor of zoology at the University of Wyoming who specializes in research into migration and ecosystems, said the work fits a growing global effort “to map these migrations."
+Matthew Kauffman, a wildlife biologist for the U.S. Geological Survey and a professor of zoology at the University of Wyoming, said the work fits a growing global effort “to map these migrations."
 One benefit is to be smarter when landscapes are developed to make way for these seasonal movements, he said.

 Villagers near the parks told AP they mostly hunted to feed their families or to barter for goods.